 Select a historical basis and projection horizon to see where seasonal patterns suggest Natural Gas may be headed.

-Seasonal projection data reflects how Natural Gas has behaved historically during this same calendar window across comparable years.
-The 60% consecutive win rate means prices finished higher in 60 out of every 100 similar periods, while the midterm election year pattern shows a notably lower 37.5% win rate, signaling that political cycles can meaningfully shift typical behavior.
+Seasonal projection data for Natural Gas shows how the commodity has historically performed during this same calendar period across prior years.
+The consecutive pattern reflects a 60.0% win rate, meaning Natural Gas closed higher than its starting price in 60 out of every 100 comparable historical periods.
+The midterm election year pattern carries a 50.0% win rate over that same window.

 Market participants often use seasonal data as one layer of context alongside fundamental supply and demand analysis, technical price levels, and broader macroeconomic conditions.
-Understanding historical tendencies can help frame expectations and inform timing awareness without serving as a standalone basis for any decision.
+It can help frame expectations about historical tendencies during a given period, but it functions as background information rather than a standalone signal.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.